 Now let’s give some texture to the leaves.
 Brush some glue mixture (look in part 1 how to make it and what glue to use) on the leaves and let them dry a little bit for a few minutes.
 After they are almost dry twist them and leave for a few minutes again.
 When you unfold the leaves they will have some texture resembling real flower leaves.
 Make a stitch in the middle of each leaf – I use a triple stitch of my sewing machine.

 To make a rose center take one bead (around 1 cm in diameter) and cover it first with 4 petals flower (to hide the bead completely) using glue.
 Then add one more small flower.

-3. Sew metal frame to the purse.
+3. Sew the metal frame to the purse.

-I didn’t film how I put the silver metal frame to my purse.
-So to make this tutorial I used another frame – golden one which is very similar to the one I used before.
+I didn’t film how I put the silver metal frame in my purse.
+So to make this tutorial I used another frame – a golden one that is very similar to the one I used before.
 The steps are exactly the same as with my silver frame.
 Take the frame and find the exact center on each side.
 It may be not so easy because the holes may be not placed exactly in the center.
 So for this take a painter’s tape and place small pieces of the tape on each side of the frame, measure the frame and mark the centers with a pen.